data-integrations/google-cloud/docs/GCSDoneFileMarker-postaction.md

 marker file in that path.
 Otherwise, creating a new marker file will be skipped.
 If the bucket does not exist, it will get created automatically.

-**Encryption Key Name**: Used to encrypt data written to any bucket created by the plugin.
-If the bucket already exists, this is ignored.

 * **Service Account**  Service account key used for authorization

 * **File Path**: Path on the local file system of the service account key used for